 - Drink straws, so you don’t need to worry about messing up your lipstick.

-- Gum, because it’s a triple threat: cleans your teeth, freshens your breath, and burns off nervous energy.
+- Gum, because it’s a triple threat.
+It cleans your teeth, freshens your breath, and burns off nervous energy.

 - Alcohol, because a minibar-sized spirit can go a long way.

-If there’s still room in your tote, cover even more accident ground with these bonus necessities:
+If there’s still room in your bridal emergency kit tote bag, cover yourself for additional emergencies with these bonus necessities: